 The Registrar has 60 days (or 90 days if the parent who applied is a resident of a reciprocating jurisdiction) to consider the application and make a decision to grant or refuse it (CSRC Act sections 83(1) and 83(1A)).

 The Registrar is deemed to have refused an application for an extension of time if the Registrar fails to make a decision within the prescribed period (CSRC Act section 83(2)).
-The Registrar will still make a decision on those applications unless the parent applies to the AAT for review of the deemed refusal decision.
-If the parent has applied for a first review by the AAT, and the Registrar later decides to grant an application for an extension of time, the AAT will treat the application for review as if it were an application for review of the new decision (CSRC Act section 95B) (4.2).
+The Registrar will still make a decision on those applications unless the parent applies to the ART for review of the deemed refusal decision.
+If the parent has applied for review of the decision by the ART, and the Registrar later decides to grant an application for an extension of time, the ART will treat the application for review as if it were an application for review of the new decision, unless the President of the ART refers the application to the guidance and appeals panel (CSRC Act section 95B) (4.2).

 The Registrar will make a decision on an application for an extension of time taking into account that Parliament intended that parents lodge an objection within time.
 This gives some certainty to parents who organise their arrangements around the Registrar's decisions.
-In determining whether to grant an extension of time, the Registrar must consider all of the factors listed below.
+In determining whether to grant an extension of time, the Registrar will consider the factors listed below:

 • reasons for delay